cowdao-grants/cow-py/docs/appdata.md

 - **Order Metadata**: Encoding metadata for orders, such as the app that created the order.
 - **Partner Fees**: Specifying partner fees for orders, which can be used to incentivize partners or solvers.
-- **Refferals**: Including referral information in orders to track referrals and provide rewards.
+- **Referrals**: Including referral information in orders to track referrals and provide rewards.
 - **Custom Data**: Adding custom data to orders for various purposes, such as tracking or analytics.